 Power

-OR Talentcell PB240b1 The PB120B1 started going out of stock sometimes, but this updated model should do fine (and has more battery capacity!)
+OR Talentcell PB240b1 The PB120B1 started going out of stock sometimes, but this updated model should do fine (and has more battery capacity!).
+The downside is it can be a little trickier to wire up, because it has a 12V and 24V output, so you need to be careful!

 - Relay Expansion Pi Hat (Waveshare 3x relay) ($18)